-If you have been injured by a dog, call now to get a free consultation with experienced Los Angeles dog bite lawyer Allen Vaysberg at 1-800-824-5416.
+If you or a family member have been injured by a dog, call now to get a free consultation with experienced Los Angeles dog bite lawyer Allen Vaysberg at 1-800-824-5416.

-Attacks by canines can result in serious injuries such as infections, scarring, disfigurement, and psychological trauma.
-While every case is different, this page may answer some of the questions which you may have if you or a loved one has been bitten by a dog.
+A dog bite attack can result in serious physical injuries such as infections, scarring, disfigurement, and psychological trauma.
+While every dog bite attack case is different, this page may answer some of the questions which you may have if you or a loved one has been bitten by a dog and ended up in the emergency room.

 Choosing A Dog Bite Lawyer In Los Angeles